 Hunters are required to register their harvested deer within 48 hours of the kill.
 This can be done one of three ways:

-- Self reporting online through the DNR’s CheckIN Game system (CheckINGame.dnr.IN.gov).
+- Online through the DNR’s CheckIN Game system (CheckINGame.dnr.IN.gov)

-- Finding a check station, or license retailer who will enter the information for you through CheckIN Game.
+- Find a check station or license retailer who will enter the information for you through CheckIN Game

 Once the deer is registered with the CheckIN Game system, a confirmation number will be generated.
 The number must be recorded on a temporary transportation tag and kept with the deer until processing begins.